Romans 1:24-25

 The two prepositions, en and eis differ from one another as the current which bears the bark along, once it has been detached from the shore, differs from the abyss into which it is about to be precipitated.
 Lusts exist in the heart; God abandons (the heart) to their power, and then begins that fall which must end in the most degrading impurities.
 (Godet, F: The Epistle of St Paul to the Romans)

-Lusts (1939) (epithumia from the verb epithumeo = to set one's heart upon in turn from epi = upon, toward or used to intensify meaning of following word + thumos = passion) (Click in depth word study) describes an internal drive or passion directed at an object (epi = toward).
-It describes that inner passion which greatly desires or longs to do or have something.
-Although epithumia can occasionally describe a good drive, most N.T. uses describe depraved cravings and inner vile unrestrained desires emanating from our fallen Sin nature inherited from Adam.
-This word describes to a degree an out-of-control craving.
+Lusts (1939) (epithumia [word study] from the verb epithumeo = to set one's heart upon in turn from epi = upon, toward or used to intensify meaning of following word + thumos = passion) (Click word study) describes an internal drive or passion directed at or toward an object (preposition epi = toward).
+Epithumia describes that inner passion which greatly desires or longs to do or have something.
+Although epithumia can occasionally describe a good drive, this usage in Romans (as with most NT uses) describes depraved cravings and inner vile unrestrained desires emanating from our fallen Sin nature (see Sin) inherited from Adam (Ro 5:12-note).
+Epithumia describes to a degree an out-of-control craving.
 The result of these inner cravings is to drive men to open excesses.
-Compare epithumia to the even more intense craving described in the word orexis (lust) in (Romans 1:27).
+Compare epithumia to the even more intense craving described in the word orexis (lust) in Romans 1:27 (note).

-Hearts (2588) (kardia) (Click for in depth word study) does not refer to the physical organ but is always used figuratively in Scripture to refer to the seat and center of human life.
+Hearts (2588) (kardia) does not refer to the physical organ but is always used figuratively in Scripture to refer to the seat and center of human life.
 The heart is the center of the personality, and it controls the intellect, emotions, and will.
 No outward obedience is of the slightest value unless the heart turns to God.
 While kardia does represent the inner person, the seat of motives and attitudes, the center of personality, in Scripture it represents much more than emotion, feelings.
 It also includes the thinking process and particularly the will.

 Paul uses akatharsia in his description of the Gentiles in his letter to the Ephesians writing that the saints were to...